vqlion/Lollipop-discord-bot/README.md

 # Lollipop-discord-bot

 Lollipop is a discord bot that plays music and tracks League Of Legends games results.
-Built with [discord.js](https://discord.js.org/), python and sqlite3.
+Built with [discord.js](https://discord.js.org/) and mysql.

 ## Features